c0d3m4st4/PiXploitHost/README.md

 	address=/.sonyentertainmentnetwork.com/127.0.0.1

-Control X to exit nano, then Y + intro to save.
+Control X to exit nano, then Y + enter to save.

 Restart service: